stjudecloud/docs/docs/guides/tools/neoepitope.md

 by fusion detection tools (Li et. al, unpublished).
 NetMHCcons[^3] is subsequently used to predict affinities of the peptide array for each HLA receptor in each sample.
 The neoepitope with affinity lower than the threshold will be highlighted in output file (default 500 nM).
+Below is an outline of internal steps the algorithm performs in order to generate the final report.

 1. Check the version of the genomic position of the input SNV/fusion file.